 Copyright and Trademarks

 All electronic publications must follow university and legal standards regarding copyright and trademarks.
 Web publishers must secure permission when including copyrighted or trademarked material such as text, photographs, audio, video, graphics, or company names or logos, and include a permission statement or disclaimer as required by the owner.
 Trademarked names, terms, and symbols may not be used in ways that may create consumer confusion or suggest that the trademark is endorsing a website.
-For more information on copyright and trademarks, see Copyright on the CU-Boulder website, and the U.S. Copyright Office website.
+For more information on copyright and trademarks, see Copyright Notice on the CU Boulder website, and the U.S. Copyright Office website.

 Use of University Name, Seal, and Marks

-Links from a University of Colorado at Boulder page to any non-university site must not imply university endorsement of the site's products or services.
+Links from a University of Colorado Boulder page to any non-university site must not imply university endorsement of the site's products or services.

 Web Identity Standards

 Official websites must comply with the Brand Standards for Websites.

 Student Information Disclosure